jvff/linera-protocol-archive/examples/fungible/README.md

 linera --wallet "$LINERA_WALLET_2" --storage "$LINERA_STORAGE_2" service --port 8081 $TARGET_CHAIN_ID &
 ```

-Then the web frontend has be started
+Then the web frontend has to be started

 ```bash
 cd examples/fungible/web-frontend